Coastal Forces Books

 By Warren Armstrong

 Written during the war as part of a propaganda series, this is a wonderful, contemporary, account of the intense battles fought by the Royal Navy’s coastal forces.
+Full of superbly descriptive narratives of battles, complemented by some great quotes based on interviews with the participants.
+A real treat to read.

 The Battle of the Narrow Seas